Why I Give

 The Iuratos are also dedicated to giving back to the community.
 Jenay Iurato is the former president of the Tampa Hispanic Bar Association and has received the Tampa Hispanic Bar Association Luis “Tony” Cabassa Award for her human trafficking advocacy and pro bono legal assistance to human trafficking survivors and victims.

 “It’s horrific,” said Jenay Iurato of human trafficking.
 “And that’s why no one should turn their back on it.
-Every victim and survivor deserve help and a voice.”
+Every victim and survivor deserves help and a voice.”

 “Every person who graduates from Stetson receives a very unique education,” said Jenay Iurato.
 “I can’t imagine not giving back to Stetson because what Stetson gave me is something I would never be able to repay.
 Stetson gave me the skills to not only be a lawyer but to also be an advocate to help people that I didn’t even realize I would be able to help.”